BrendaBii/codechallenge1/README.md

 ## Project Setup

-Fork and clone this repository into your local environment.
-To launch these programs you would need an internet browser installed.
+To launch these programs you would need:

+- An internet browser of your choice installed.
 Chrome Browser comes highly recommended.

-To edit the files we recommend that you use Visual Studio Code.
+- To edit the files we recommend that you use Visual Studio Code.

 ## Author & License